 2.On the Adobe Photoshop Tools panel, click the Ruler Tool button.
 (If it isn’t visible, click and hold the Eyedropper Tool button to display the flyout menu, then choose the Ruler Tool).

-3.Click anywhere on the map and drag the Ruler Tool.
-Click again to complete the measurement.
+3.Click and drag the Ruler tool anywhere on the map.
+Release to complete the measurement.
 A measurement line is drawn on the image.